Autumn is in full swing and the colder winter months are on the horizon.

 With over 1000 lakes and the UNESCO World Heritage Site of the Ancient Beech Forest, the lake district in Mecklenburg West-Pomerania is a great place to discover nature in autumn, by foot, by bike or even canoe.

-Also, from October 8th to 23rd, over 2000 stately homes and manor houses throughout the state open their doors to the public.
 With castle and park tours, concerts, exhibitions, readings and numerous culinary events, there are a wide variety of cultural offerings to choose from for visitors to the region.
-Find the full programme of the Schlösserherbst ("manor houses autumn") here (in German).

 6. Regensburg

-While millions of people will be flocking to Munich this autumn for the return of Oktoberfest, the Bavarian city of Regensburg, 120 km to the north, is also well worth a visit at this time of year.
+While millions of people flock to Munich for Oktoberfest, the Bavarian city of Regensburg, 120 km to the north, is also well worth a visit at this time of year.

 A stroll along the banks of the Danube river in the autumn sun is particularly captivating, while the highlights of the ancient city - including St. Peter's Cathedral, the famous Stone Bridge and Bismarck Square and the Presidential Palace - are perfect to discover at this time of year.